rubyspch/Resources-for-Your-100-Days/README.md

 # Contributing Guidelines :pencil:

-1. Fork the open-source-for-beginners repo and create a new branch to work on.
+1. Fork the Resources-for-Your-100-Days repo and create a new branch to work on.
 2. Open resourcelist.md in your new branch in the forked repo.
-3. Find the appropriate topic/language on existing the list, or add a new one.
+3. Find your topic/language on existing the list, or add a new one.
 4. Under the heading, add your resource (please include a link).
 It can be a video, a course, an article, a content creator...
 Anything!
 If it helped you, it could help others!
 5. Commit your changes.
-6. Create a pull request, and your contributions will be merged to the open-source-for-beginners repo.
+6. Create a pull request, and your contributions will be merged to the Resources-for-Your-100-Days repo.
-7. Delete the forked repo once you're done **or** keep the main branch up to date by fetching changes upstream from this repo, and create new pull requests each time you contribute.
+7. Delete the forked repo once you're done **or** keep the main branch up to date by fetching changes upstream from this repo, and create new pull requests each time you want to contribute to the list.

 ## Help for contributing :triangular_ruler:
 * Writing with Markdown - [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet)